Vibe-Creative-Marketing/asapmovers/site/content/contact/_index.md

 logo: "/img/logo.svg"
 contact_entries:
   - heading: Location
-    text: "94-207 Waipahu St
+    text: "94-207 Waipahu St<br>#135<br>Waipahu HI, 96797"
-    #135
-    HI, 96797"
   - heading: Hours
-    text: "Monday – Saturday:
+    text: "Monday – Saturday<br>8AM – 6PM<br>Closed on Sundays"
-    9AM – 7PM
-    closed on Sundays"
 ---

-We’d love to get in touch with you!
+Looking for moving quotes?
+Someone to take the load off?
+Look no further!

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-Please use the form below for any inquiries.
-We'll get back to you as soon as possible!
+We understand that making the decision to relocate carried a lot of weight.
+We’re here to take on some of the burden.
+ASAP Movers 808 provides an affordable and easy moving experience – packing, shipping, storage, residential, commercial...we do it all!
+The hardest part is over, let us take it from here.
+Contact us today to get your cost of moving.